-In Study 445-102 (patients with an F508del mutation on one allele and a mutation on the second allele that results in either no CFTR protein or a CFTR protein that is not responsive to ivacaftor and tezacaftor/ivacaftor), a reduction in sweat chloride was observed from baseline at Week 4 and sustained through the 24-week treatment period.
-The treatment difference between Trikafta and placebo for mean absolute change in sweat chloride from baseline through Week 24 was -41.8 mmol/L (95% CI: -44.4, -39.3; P<0.0001).
+In Study 445-102 (patients with an F508del mutation on one allele and a mutation on the second allele that results in either no CFTR protein or a CFTR protein that is not responsive to ivacaftor and tezacaftor/ivacaftor [minimal function mutation]), a reduction in sweat chloride was observed from baseline at Week 4 and sustained through the 24-week treatment period.
+The treatment difference of Trikafta compared to placebo for mean absolute change in sweat chloride from baseline through Week 24 was -41.8 mmol/L (95% CI: -44.4, -39.3; P<0.0001).

-In Study 445-103 (patients homozygous for the F508del mutation), the treatment difference between Trikafta and tezacaftor/ivacaftor for mean absolute change in sweat chloride from baseline at Week 4 was -45.1 mmol/L (95% CI: -50.1, -40.1, P<0.0001).
+In Study 445-103 (patients homozygous for the F508del mutation), the treatment difference of Trikafta compared to the tezacaftor/ivacaftor and ivacaftor regimen (tezacaftor/ivacaftor) for mean absolute change in sweat chloride from baseline at Week 4 was -45.1 mmol/L (95% CI: -50.1, -40.1, P<0.0001).